Despite everything, meeting and surpassing all audience expectations every day.

 It's all about power.

-Now, now, unfortunately, of course, you as you pointed out earlier, uh, under the Obama administration, that process has been greatly accelerated, and that is very unfortunate.
+Now, me as a conservative, now, unfortunately, of course, as you've pointed out earlier, under the Obama administration, that process has been greatly accelerated.

-And I, as a conservative, just to speak to the passion that you were talking about just a few seconds ago.
+And I, as a conservative, just to speak to the passion that you were talking about just a few seconds ago, I, as a passionate conservative, want this not only to be stopped, but reversed.

-I think there needs to be a massive recheck, a recheck that brings us back to the Constitution that reverses everything that Obama has done, not just Obama, but with the establishment Republicans have allowed and and vacillated on and promoted.
+I think there needs to be a massive recheck, a recheck that brings us back to the Constitution that reverses everything that Obama has done, not just Obama, but with the establishment Republicans have allowed and vacillated on and promoted.

 You're right about two things.